sui-foundation/sips/sips/sip-45.md

 ## Specification

 We propose the following changes:

-- Increase the maximum allowed value of gas price from `99,999` to `1,000,000,000,000` (1T).
+- Increase the maximum allowed value of gas price from $99,999$ to $1,000,000,000,000$ (1T).
 - Allow immediate transaction broadcast based on gas price.
-  - Once a validator receives a transaction with a higher gas price, it is submitted immediately to consensus regardless of tx digest, with the least possible delay, if the validator is in the range of [0, N) of submission position.
+  - Once a validator receives a transaction with a higher gas price, it is submitted immediately to consensus regardless of tx digest, with the least possible delay, if the validator is in the range of $[0, N)$ of submission position.
-  - N is a function of gas price, defined as:
+  - $N$ is a function of gas price, defined as:

+    - if $`gas\_price < K \times RGP`$ then $N = 1$
-	  N = `1`  if gas_price < K\*RGP, else `gas_price / RGP + 1`
+    - else $`N = gas\_price / RGP + 1`$

 We acknowledge that in order to adapt to the forthcoming Mysticeti Fast Path, further changes are needed.

-K is a constant chosen to limit amplification.
-A smaller value of K will increase amplification to the Sui network.
-In this case, 5 is chosen as the initial value of K.
+$K$ is a constant chosen to limit amplification.
+A smaller value of $K$ will increase amplification to the Sui network.
+In this case, $5$ is chosen as the initial value of $K$.

 ## Rationale